 Other experts, such as Intellifluence CEO Joe Sinkwitz, believe that moving away from traditional advertising tactics can help businesses leverage influencer marketing most effectively.

-“Audiences are intelligent, and by treating them with respect and intelligence through honest disclosures, we can see that they can be very natural,” said Sinkwitz.
+“Audiences are intelligent, and by treating them with respect and intelligence through honest disclosures, we can see that they can be very natural,” Sinkwitz said.
 “How can influencer product reviews be even more natural?
 Proper influencer selection."

-While on social media, people may not respond well to blatant advertisements.
+While on social media, people may not respond well to blatant advertisements from other types of influencers.
 Rather than looking for deals and savings, they’re hoping to learn and exchange information.

 Influencers Play An Important Role In Digital Marketing Strategy

-Understanding the different types of influencers is critical for small businesses who want to develop a successful social media strategy.
+Understanding the different types of social media influencers is critical for small businesses who want to develop a successful social media strategy.

 There are five types of influencers, each offering distinct benefits: